dart-lang/language/working/static metaprogramming/intro.md

 2. **Define some metaprogramming** that specifies how the copyWith() method is defined in terms of the class’s fields.
 That metaprogramming needs to be authored in some kind of metaprogramming language.
-3. It uses some sort of **introspection mechanism** to walk over the class’s field declarations.
+3. Use an **introspection mechanism** to walk over the class’s field declarations.
-4. Based on that it uses some other **construction mechanism** to produce a new method including its signature and body.
+4. Use a **construction mechanism** to produce a new method including its signature and body.
 The resulting is then added to the original class declaration.

 The approach we propose is **macros**, and the above requirements list can be stated more concretely as: